martimors/python-oauth-encrypt/README.md

 Class abstraction of an application oauth flow, where the access token is persisted as a file.
 The token is encrypted using a custom encryption key to avoid persisting the key itself.

+The reason I made this is because OAuth2 tokens cost money, thus it is a good idea to use the token until it expires.
+The token is persisted (encrypted) between runs of the parent code such that the token is completely reusable.

 # How to use

 ```python